wp-plugins/email-form-under-post/readme.txt

 *  Localization Ready with French language (You can add any language in lang folder)
 *  Multisite compatible

+> Premium Version will be lanched very soon with bunch of features.

-**Whats new in 1.0.1 ?**
+**What will be in pro version ?**

 *  Set custom post types to show Form.
 *  Exclude sepecific posts to not show form under that post.

-> Premium Version will be lanched very soon with bunch of features.

-**What will be in pro version ?**
 *  Show form for sepecific roles.
 *  Insert Form anywhere using simple short code.
 *  Use form for woocommerce to send inquiry for any product.